crodrigoquero/C4Imaging/README.md

 - __WorkFlow Node__: Is just a Windows 10 Service with a particular structure and behaviour.
 - __WorkFlow__: A series a WorkFlow Nodes working together, organised in a sequence which is intended to achieve a final result.
+- __Work Order__: Text file containing a data structure in json format which describes a piece of work or job to be executed by a service.

 ## System Architecture